Robo Advisors with the Most AUM in 2020

 Below is a synopsis of the top five most popular robo advisors with the most assets under management, how much money investors have entrusted them (their current AUMs) and differentiating features that set each apart from the others.

-In the next section, we’ll include information about the remaining nine robo-advisors that responded to our request.
+In the next section, we will include information about nine other robo-advisors with high AUM numbers.

 5. Personal Capital

 Assets managed as of December 31, 2019: $12.3 billion AUM